rhastie/build-nmos-cpp/README.md

  - Recommended to run using Ubuntu 18.04+
  - Have an accurate date and time
  - Install a full Docker CE environment using these instructions: https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/

 Execute the follow linux commands to download and run the container on the host:
  - sudo docker pull rhastie/nmos-cpp:latest
  - sudo docker run -it --net=host --privileged --rm rhastie/nmos-cpp:latest

 ### Access Web interface
-The implementation published on port 8010
+The container publsihed on all available IP addresses using port 8010

  - Browser to http://[Switch or Host IP Address>]:8010 to get to the interface.
  - The NMOS REgistry is published on the "x-nmos" URL
  - The NMOS Browser Client is published on the "admin" URL

 # How to build the container
 - Make sure you have a fully function Docker CE environment.
 It is recommended you follow these instructions for Ubuntu: https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/
 - Clone the repository to your host